openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the Wallet cannot deliver all non-optional Credentials requested by the Verifier according to these rules, it MUST NOT return any credential(s).

+#### User Interface Considerations {#vp_query_ui}

+While this specification provides the mechanisms for requesting different sets of claims and credentials, it does not make assumptions about the user interface of the Wallet, for example, if users can select which combination of credentials to present.

+#### Security Considerations {#vp_query_security}

+While the Verifier can specify various constraints both on the claims level and the credential level as shown above, it MUST NOT rely on the Wallet to enforce these constraints.
+The Wallet is not controlled by the Verifier and the Verifier MUST perform its own security checks on the returned credentials and presentations.

 ## Format-specific Properties {#format_specific_properties}